samimirza10/Predictive-Maintenance-RUL-Estimation/README.md

 | XGBoost       | **21.23** | **28.65** | **0.724** |   **5734** |

 The tuned XGBoost model achieved the best performance across all evaluation metrics and was selected as the final deployment candidate.

+### Results Interpretation

+An MAE of ~21 cycles means predictions are, on average, within about 21 operating cycles of the true remaining life.
+For engines in FD004 with lifespans roughly in the 130–540 cycle range, this corresponds to being off by a few percent to (in the worst, short-lifespan cases) a more significant fraction of the engine's remaining life — which is why the NASA score, not MAE alone, is used to select the final model: it penalizes the dangerous direction of error (overestimating remaining life) more heavily, which matters more for maintenance scheduling than the raw average miss distance.

 ---